Software Engineering MSc

 At the latest at the end of the first semester, students must decide which specialisation module they want to pick.
 The courses in the two specialisations are listed below.

-- Enterprise Software (taught at UT)
+- Enterprise Software (taught at UT) - for students who started in 2018:

 - Business Data Analytics or Machine Learning